Early Ottoman architecture: Creation of Topkapı Palace

 In 1459 Mehmed II began construction of a second palace, known as the New Palace (Yeni Saray) and later as the Topkapı Palace ("Cannon-Gate Palace"), on the site of the former acropolis of Byzantium, a hill overlooking the Bosphorus.
 The palace was mostly laid out between 1459 and 1465.
 Initially it remained mostly an administrative palace, while the residence of the sultan remained at the Old Palace.
 It only became a royal residence in the 16th century, when the harem section was constructed.
 The palace has been repeatedly modified over subsequent centuries by different rulers, with the palace today now representing an accumulation of different styles and periods.
 Its overall layout appears highly irregular, consisting of several courtyards and enclosures within a precinct delimited by an outer wall.
 The seemingly irregular layout of the palace was in fact a reflection of a clear hierarchical organization of functions and private residences, with the innermost areas reserved for the privacy of the sultan and his innermost circle.

 Among the structures today that date from Mehmet's time is the Fatih Kiosk or Pavilion of Mehmed II, located on the east side of the Third Court and built in 1462–1463.
 It consists of a series of domed chambers preceded by an arcaded portico on the palace-facing side.
 It stands on top of a heavy substructure built into the hillside overlooking the Bosphorus.
 This lower level also originally served as a treasury.
 The presence of strongly-built foundation walls and substructures like this was a common characteristic of Ottoman construction in this palace as well as other architectural complexes.
 Bab-ı Hümayun, the main outer entrance to the palace grounds, dates from Mehmet II's time according to an inscription that gives the date 1478–1479, but it was covered in new marble during the 19th century.
-Kuban also argues that the Babüsselam (Gate of Salution), the gate to the Second Court flanked by two towers, dates to the time Mehmed II.
+Kuban also argues that the Babüsselam (Gate of Salution), the gate to the Second Court flanked by two towers, dates to the time of Mehmed II.

 Within the outer gardens of the palace, Mehmed II commissioned three pavilions built in three different styles.
 One pavilion was in Ottoman style, another in Greek style, and a third one in a Persian style.
 Of these, only the Persian pavilion, known as the Tiled Kiosk (Çinili Köşk), has survived.
 It was completed in September or October 1472 and its name derives from its rich tile decoration, including the first appearance of Iranian-inspired banna'i tilework in Istanbul.
 The vaulting and cruciform layout of the building's interior is also based on Iranian precedents, while the exterior is fronted by a tall portico.
-Although not much is known about the builders, they were likely of Iranian origin, as historical documents indicate the presence of tilecutters from Khorasan.
+Although not much is known about the builders, they were likely of Iranian origin, as historical documents indicate the presence of tile cutters from Khorasan.